cibotech/scalastan/README.md

 which works much like the `local` function, but creates an input parameter instead of a local variable.
 The `output` function sets the return value and returns from the function.

-Here is an example to add `1` to all ements of an array:
+Here is an example to add `1` to all elements of an array:
 ```scala
 val myFunc = new Function(vector(n)) {
   val x = input(n)